Highlights

 Ashwagandha continues to surprise as new studies find unexpected benefits of this versatile supplement.
 From its stress and anxiety relief, enhanced focus and memory, improved sexual health and fertility, as well as positive effects on physical performance, supplementing your diet with Ashwagandha can have many mental and physical benefits as long as it is produced and consumed in a controlled manner.

-To minimize the risk of an upset stomach or other potential negative side effects, it is advisable to choose a higher quality source of Ashwagandha, such as KSM-66, well known for using only the highest quality roots and extensive clinical studies.
+However, negative side-affects in the form of stomach or liver issues might occur when consuming 500+ mg per day.
+To minimize the risk of potential negative side effects, it is advisable not to exceed the daily dose of 500+ mg, and to choose a higher quality source of Ashwagandha, such as KSM-66, well known for using only the highest quality roots and extensive clinical studies.

 That said, it goes without saying for any supplement, including ashwagandha, that supplementation should be stopped and a doctor should be consulted if any negative effects are perceived.